hearvox/postscript/readme.md

 * In Settings page make separate lists for default and plugin/theme-registrations.
 * Add filter for...?

-## Contribute

-Postscript is now on [GitHub](https://github.com/hearvox/postscript).
-Pull Requests welcome.

-### What about foo bar?

-Answer to foo bar dilemma.

 ## Screenshots

 1. Edit Post screen **Postscript** meta box